 \subsection{Foreground Image Generation}

-In the classical graphics rendering pipeline, the texture maps are always static RGB images and not conducive to the characterization of high frequency detailed signals, while the geometric deformations are responsible for dynamic details.
+In the classical graphics rendering pipeline, the texture maps are always static RGB images and not conducive to the characterization of high-frequency detailed signals, while the geometric deformations are responsible for dynamic details.
 DTL~\cite{dynamic_texture} first proposes to learn a dynamic texture to characterize the high-frequency signals of human appearance.
-However, its dynamic texture learning is under the supervision of unwrapped video frames, which relies on the fine-grained character model reconstructed from multi-view training data.
-While in our neural rendering pipeline, we ease the need of multi-view training data with an end-to-end differentiable framework, which avoid the explicit 3D reconstruction for rendering. \yt{To improve the fidelity of generated frames, we also introduce the hybrid texture representation and a corresponding dynamic details generation network (denoted as ``D$^2$G-Net``).
-The former contains both explicit static color and implicit details characteristics of human appearance, while the latter is responsible for varying details visualization dynamically in the neural rendering process.} \yt{Here we start introducing our pipeline from the representation of pose labels, followed by the constitution of hybrid texture representation.
-Then we expound the neural rendering process, which includes the UV mapping as well as the dynamic details generation from texture feature.}
+However, its dynamic texture learning is under the supervision of unwrapped video frames, which relies on the fine-grained character model reconstructed from multi-view training data. \gl{Here, we propose a novel neural rendering framework to enrich the dynamic fidelity details with a} hybrid texture representation and the corresponding dynamic detail generation network (denoted as ``D$^2$G-Net``).
+The former contains both explicit static color and implicit details features of human appearance, while the latter is responsible for varying signals visualization dynamically in the neural rendering process. \yt{Here we start introducing our pipeline from the representation of pose labels, followed by the constitution of hybrid texture representation.
+Then we expound the neural rendering process, which includes the UV mapping as well as the dynamic details generation from texture features.}